 "Our core values also begin with the commitment to the total support of the educational, athletic and personal development of all student-athletes."

-The program as it stands isn’t green-lighted just yet — the program needs to pass approval from the Board of Trustees, presidential approval from Dr. Stuart R. Bell and, of course, that little side project about raising the $600 million required to complete the renovations.
+The program as it stands isn't green-lighted just yet — all phases of the plan need the approval of the University of Alabama Board of Trustees, presidential approval from Dr. Stuart Bell and, of course, that little side project to find fundraising success for the $600 million required to complete the renovations.

-Nick Saban took the stage after Byrne, and reiterated Alabama’s commitment to the impact this project will have on the football program for years to come.
+Nick Saban took the stage after Byrne in August and reiterated Alabama's commitment to the impact this project will have on the football program for years to come.

 "To improve the weight room, the locker room, to make the improvements to the stadium that we're talking about are all things that I think will continue to provide Alabama to have a standard that is number one all across the country.